Non-profit website

 Definition and Ideation

-- We read through our notes and categorized the findings on Miro.
-A one-page research report was written for the client.
+- We categorized findings on Miro and compiled a one-page report for the client.

 Low-Fidelity Prototype